Moving (Peter, Paul and Mary album): Chart performance

-The lead-off single, "Big Boat", failed to chart substantially, only staying on the Top 100 for two weeks, reaching #93.
+The lead-off single, "Big Boat", failed to chart substantially, only staying on the Billboard Hot 100 two weeks, reaching No. 93.
 Cash Box described it as "an exciting, fast moving folk opus."
-The second single, "Settle Down (Goin' Down That Highway)," did slightly better, peaking at #56 on the Pop charts during a 6-week run; however, it did become an easy listening hit at #14.
+The second single, "Settle Down (Goin' Down That Highway)," did slightly better, peaking at No. 56 on the Pop charts during a six-week run; however, it did become an easy listening hit at No. 14.